ludovicianul/ludovicianul.github.io/_posts/2022-11-15-negative-testing-fast.md

 In the next minutes I'll show you how easy is to use [CATS](https://github.com/Endava/cats) to do negative testing.
 I'll use the [Get Started in 1 minute tutorial](https://endava.github.io/cats/docs/intro/) and use [Vault](https://github.com/hashicorp/vault) as the API under test.
 Vault is freshly installed and I don't have any setup or context for it.

 Following the tutorial:

 - I have CATS installed:
--

 ![cats](https://github.com/ludovicianul/ludovicianul.github.io/raw/master/images/cats-v.png)

 - I have Vault installed:
--

 ![cats](https://github.com/ludovicianul/ludovicianul.github.io/raw/master/images/vault-v.png)

 - I have the [Vault OpenAPI file](https://developer.hashicorp.com/vault/api-docs/system/internal-specs-openapi)

-I want to run CATS now in [blackbox mode](https://endava.github.io/cats/docs/getting-started/running-cats#blackbox-mode):
+I want to run now CATS in [blackbox mode](https://endava.github.io/cats/docs/getting-started/running-cats#blackbox-mode):

-1. Let's start Vault in dev mode
+**Let's start Vault in dev mode:**

 ```shell
 vault server -dev